Or… Why NLP works better.

 Unfortunately, most folks don’t really believe that their unconscious thought processes really affect them that much.
 And many aren’t even aware of their thoughts.
 And much of cognitive psychology doesn’t bother to make the distinction between the modes of thought, let alone the qualities of those thoughts.

-So, outside of NLP, we’re often left with platitudes and empty advice that has people starting at a mirror and telling themselves they are doing better and better when they know inside that they’re not.
+So, outside of NLP, we’re often left with platitudes and empty advice that has people staring at a mirror and telling themselves they are doing better and better when they know inside that they’re not.

 The first step may be in recognizing that the qualities of the thoughts we have, have a dramatic affect on how we feel and act.
 Some folks are catching up…